 This is not unusual on the Deere display.
 If the flowmeter does not show flow immediately when you start, this screen pops up.
 It is made to protect centrifugal pumps that can be harmed quickly if they are dry.
-This is not a problem for SurePoint diaphragm pumps.
-To get to Target Rate quicker on startup, set the PWM Startup % so the pump starts at or slightly above where it will be running.
+This is not a problem for SureFire diaphragm pumps.
+This message may be stopped by going to Setup > System > PWM Setup > PWM Setup > Low Limit.
+Increase the Low Limit so the pump will start faster.